Dobroutro/laravel-books-test/README.md

 # Important

-edit and rename .env.example
+edit and copy or rename .env.example to .env

 write permissions necessary to be set eventually for directories

-public/images/books
-storage/
+public/images/books, storage/